TruFoox/HoneyWasp/README.md

 ## Usage

-This bot generally requires zero input from the user while it is running, but YOU MUST MAKE SURE TO MONITOR WHAT THE BOT POSTS!
+This bot generally requires zero input from the user while it is running, but when you have ```post_mode = auto``` in the config, you should keep an eye on the bot - it is still technically possible for it to post soemething against TOS

-If you fail to do so, the bot could post something against Instagram's TOS.
-This can be minimized, however, by keeping NSFW disabled in the config and only choosing from subreddits with infrequent unmarked NSFW.
+If you fail to do so, the bot could post something against the service's TOS.
+This can be minimized, however, by keeping NSFW disabled in the config and only choosing from subreddits with infrequent unmarked NSFW. (this is not a concern when the config is set to ```manual```.

 ## Built With

-Programmed entirely in Python3 using the Requests, Colorama, Pillow, and Numpy libraries
+Programmed entirely in C++ using Libcurl (for API calls), D++ (for Discord integration), nlohmann/json (config parsing) & MemeAPI (for automatic image finding)

 ## Contributing